10 Reasons why Board Games are Making a Comeback

 When did Board Games Become Popular?

 Dating back as early as 5,000 BC, the first set of game pieces were found in Turkey.
 The game featured a series of 49 carved and painted stones similar to the modern day dice, and similar artifacts have been found throughout the Middle East and Nile River basin.
 The longest-running board game is thought to be The Royal Game of Ur, which dates back to 2650 BC and was recently played by a school teacher, according to entrepreneur Peter Attia.
 It was a game played in the Middle East similar to Backgammon, with a game board and pieces.
 The game was also discovered in Pharaoh Tutankhamen’s tomb.
-For an in-depth look at the full history of board games (so interesting) check out this article on BoardGamesLand.com.
+For an in-depth look at the full history of why board games are making a comeback (so interesting) check out this article on BoardGamesLand.com.

 How many Monopoly Games are Sold each Year?